yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### Example 3: Sum of numbers from 1 to 100 using while loop

+**Question:** Write a MATLAB program to calculates the sum of the numbers from 1 to 100 using a while loop.

 ```matlab
 i = 1;
 sum = 0;